 A Trader, unlike an investor, will calculate very precisely how much they are prepared to lose; and that has to be an amount that does not alter a traders objectivity.

 All trades are somewhere between a 40% to 60% probability.
 There is no certainty in trading.

 How do I decide the trade amount?
-I simply use a 44th of the fund amount and trade half that amount on intraday chart trades and the full amount on daily chart trades.
+I use a 44th of the fund amount and trade half that amount on intraday chart trades and the full amount of daily chart trades.
 I would consider 3 to 9 trades a day on intraday charts, and 1 to 3 trades a week on daily charts, to be an average.

 I have traded the last month with a low-risk amount of £20 per trade; this I find is a right amount to prove backtested strategies and remain objective.
 The results are exciting, and we are ready now for a gradual increase again to full amount trades.